Romney chose the right state to be anti-Trump

 He won a relatively low 64% of Utah Republicans.
 In the average state, Trump won 88% of Republicans.
 Besides Utah, he never won less than 84% of Republican voters.
 And don't forget that Evan McMullin's longshot independent bid for President in 2016 was largely centered on Utah.

 Of course, it's not just the fact that Utah Republicans aren't the biggest fans of Trump that makes the state friendly territory for Romney.
 It's that Utah is heavily Republican.
 Over the course of 2017, Republicans and independents who lean Republican made up 57% of Utah adults in Gallup polling.
 Democrats and independents who lean Democratic made up only 29% of Utah adults.
-That 27 percentage point Republican lead was just behind North Dakota and Utah for the most Republican states in the nation.
+That 27 percentage point Republican lead was just behind Wyoming and North Dakota for the most Republican states in the nation.

 Romney's path becomes clear when you realize the disparity between how Republican Utah is and how it feels about Trump.
 When you compare Trump's net approval rating (approval rating minus disapproval rating) with the Republican margin in party identification, Trump is really underperforming.

-Note: CORRECTION: This story has been updated to note that Utah is behind only Wyoming and North Dakota as the most heavily Republican states.